Want to turn your photographic skills into a steady income stream? This article is guaranteed to help you out.

-- This is much harder to join, and your photographs need to be exceptional and unique.
+- Much harder to join, and your photographs need to be exceptional and unique.

-- The images can be sold for thousands of dollars, so the income from just one sale can be significant.
+- Images can be sold for thousands of dollars, so the income from one sale can be significant.

-- Images of people are often requested, meaning you may need to pay a model and get model releases.
+- Images of people are often requested, which means you need to pay models and get model releases.

 - Easier to join, though the selection process still requires you to show a high level of technical expertise.

-- Images are sold for five dollars and often less.
-In order to make income, you will have to sell 1000s of images.
+- Images are often sold for five dollars or less.
+In order to make an income, you will have to sell 1000s of images.

-- Images designed for mass consumption do the best.
-Product photography, food photos, and of course people photos.
+- Images designed for mass consumption do well, such as product, food, and people photos.

-The nature of this work can often be seasonal and another option is to photograph vacation programs such as those offered by travel for teens, where part of the job is to photograph the participants and locations they visit.
+The nature of this work can often be seasonal, and a related option is to photograph vacation programs, where part of the job is to capture the participants and locations they visit.

 - Read articles and books about wedding photography.